 Commission into the Future of Hospice Care

-We initiated the Commission into the Future of Hospice Care to help hospices to look ahead and anticipate and meet the changing and growing needs of the communities they serve.
+Hospice UK initiated the Commission into the Future of Hospice Care to help hospices look ahead, anticipate, and meet the changing and growing needs of the communities they serve.

 Through a wide range of resources and events, the Commission delivered practical help and advice to ensure hospices are equipped to provide the very best care to everybody who may need it in the future.

 Supported by a panel of 17 commissioners, the Commission focused on eight key areas of work for hospices, which included:

 - the hospice workforce